 And we live in an increasingly data-hungry world.
 With the growth of platforms like TikTok and streaming seemingly everywhere, high data speeds are more important than ever.
 This means 5G will undoubtedly be in demand going forward.

 But should you invest in 5G penny stocks?
 Penny stocks always come with greater risk.
 But they also come with the chance for greater reward.
 In addition, penny stocks don’t have long track records of success like your typical blue chips.

 Still, 5G is inevitable, and these 5G penny stocks have a chance of success well into the future.
 For those who want to “get in early,” ahead of new and fast-growing technology, 5G penny stocks are a prime candidate.

 Let’s take a closer look at each of the 5G stocks mentioned above and why I believe they are strong picks.
 Many of these stocks are cheap to buy and can allow you to own a piece of a fast-growing company…

 Globalstar might be a 5G penny stock for now, but it has big aspirations.
 Its core business is actually satellite communications (hence the “GSAT” ticker), but it also has an interest in 5G.
 It has been striking up deals in this space, including a deal to deploy its 5G technology at the Port of Seattle.

 Globalstar is already trading at much higher prices than it was a year ago, relatively speaking.
-Still, an analysis by Nasdaq reported a price target of $3.25 on the stock, which is about $1 higher than its current price.
+Still, an analysis by Nasdaq reported a price target of $3.25 on the stock, which is a little over $1 higher than its current price.

 Borqs Technologies Inc.